-Rockets reportedly fired towards US embassy in Iraq’s capital Green Zone
+Rockets fired towards US embassy in Iraqi capital’s Green Zone

-US troops and installations have come under regular attacks due to Washington’s support of Israel’s bombardment of Gaza.
+US troops and installations have come under regular attack due to Washington’s support of Israel’s bombardment of Gaza.

-Rockets have been fired at the US embassy in Baghdad, according to unconfirmed reports.
+Rockets have been fired at the United States embassy in Baghdad.

-Explosions were heard early on Friday morning in the vicinity of the Iraqi capital’s heavily fortified Green Zone, which houses the institution.
-US troops and installations across the region have come under attack as Washington continues to support Israel’s bombardment of Gaza.
+Explosions were heard early on Friday near the Iraqi capital’s heavily fortified Green Zone, which houses the institution.
+US soldiers and installations across the region have come under attack as Washington supports Israel’s bombardment of Gaza.

 Keep readinglist of 3 items